-If you want your team to move closer to RevOps, then the place to start is by building a sales engagement program that assigns the right people to own critical aspects of your sales engagement platform and supportive strategies.
+If you want your team to move closer to RevOps, then the place to start is by building a sales execution program that assigns the right people to own critical aspects of your sales execution platform and supportive strategies.

 You can’t move forward if you don’t have the right players on the court, playing in the right positions.
 When that ownership is clearly assigned, you can start to invite your team to help design–and take steps toward–the “future state.”